Alternative and Complimentary Medicine | Holistic health for your whole being

 Acupuncture is one of the most well-known branches of

-Traditional Chinese Medicine (TCM), which has been scientifically proven to induce healing, alleviate pain and anxiety, release stress, promote sleep and many more.
+Traditional Chinese Medicine (TCM).
+It has been scientifically proven to induce healing, alleviate pain and anxiety, release stress, promote sleep and much more.

 It involves the insertion of very fine, sterile needles at specific locations on the body.
-These “points” usually lay on the pathways (“meridians”) where your qi (ife-force/energy) is in continuous circulation.
+These “points” usually lay on the pathways (“meridians”) where your qi (life-force/energy) is in continuous circulation.

 What to expect

-After you lied down you may be asked to take a few deep breaths in and out.
+Once you are in a relaxed position, I may ask your to take a few deep breaths in and out.

-The needles may be retained for 15 to 30 minutes, which are then removed by using sterile cotton wool.
+The needles are retained for 15 to 30 minutes, which are then removed by using sterile cotton wool.